 Hot Water Bottle

 If I am under the weather when I boil the kettle for my hot drink I will fill it to the brim and make myself a nice hot water bottle too.
-If my muscles ache from exercise, or being unwell, then a hot water bottle is perfect to help ease my aching muscles and get me ready for the day ahead.
+When my muscles ache from exercise, or being unwell, then a hot water bottle is perfect to help ease my aching muscles and get me ready for the day ahead.
 If I am cold at night, which is rare as my husband acts as a hot water bottle, then I will take one to bed with me too.

 During film evenings or if I am just feeling sorry for myself I will sit under either a duvet or slanket.
 A slanket is a blanket that has sleeves built in.
 This is ideal for working in too.